 Use your data to understand falloff points in student interest and bring together the teams that impact each portion of the process.
 Question policies that affect admittance or acceptance rates and research the processes of competitors to determine how you stack up.

 For example, removing the letters of reference, personal essays and professional resumes that were once required for admittance will likely have a positive impact on application numbers.
-And if you’re facing internal resistance to testing these new strategies, propose piloting it for one term to assess its impact.
-If the new initiatives play out positively, it’ll be much harder to oppose the strategy.
+And if you’re facing internal resistance, propose piloting the strategy for one term to assess its impact.

 3. Identify and maximize areas of success